Choosing a Star Tracker for Astrophotography

 The Sky-Watcher Star Adventurer GTi.

-For the pointing accuracy to be correct, you must make sure that your location is set, and that the mount is polar aligned and balanced.
-The Star Adventurer GTi has a robust wedge base, that is suitable for mounting cameras with long telephoto lenses, and compact telescopes.
+For the pointing accuracy to be correct, you must make sure that your location is set and that the mount is polar aligned and balanced.
+The Star Adventurer GTi has a robust wedge base suitable for mounting cameras with long telephoto lenses and compact telescopes.

 - Weight: 5.7 lbs.